BallOfClay/Stock_Market_Predictors/README.md

 ***
 ### Data

 My data comes from the Quandl API,I have a key that gives access to 50,000 requests per day.
 I began by looking at the format of my data and the details of my data.
 I got lucky and the API sends the data inside a Pandas dataframe.
+I used the previous 5 years of data for training my mase models to make predictions on, so that is what I have based my EDA on.
 ![alt text](https://github.com/shillis17/Stock_Market_Predictors/blob/master/img/dfinfo.png)

 After seeing that the data was complete and already very clean I moved onto looking at the data itself.